Princeton-Neurotech/Cruise/readme.md

 - Web Interface: initiates Chrome web browser for text data collection from a Google Docs.
 - Extract Text: completes access of user text input data from Google Docs API in real time.
 - Realtime Function: calculates number of characters, words, sentences, and user standby times (time without typing) in real time from a text input and within a custom time interval.
 Inserts newly manipulated text data to cloud database.
-- Brain Data Collection: accesses user pupil dilation data and preprocesses data in real time
+- Pupil Dilation Data Collection: accesses user pupil dilation data and preprocesses data in real time
 - Machine Learning: applies Principal Component Analysis to reduce dimensionality of features.
 Uses an existent generalized model developed from a set of baseline users and regularly improves upon this model through fitting it with user keyboard text and pupil dilation data using one-shot learning, making the model more user-specific overtime.
 Periodically predicts if the user will hit customly predefined definition of roadblock.